 XML Parser Transformation in Informatica Example

-Before we start configuring, First, let me connect with the Informatica repository service.
+Before configuring the XML Parser Transformation, let me connect with the Informatica repository service.
 To do so, we have to provide the Admin Console credentials.
 So, Please provide the appropriate Username and Password, and click the Connect button.

-TIP: Here you have to provide the Admin Username and password that you specified while installing the Server.
+TIP: Here, you must provide the Admin Username and password specified while installing the Server.

 Step 1: Source Definition for XML Parser Transformation in Informatica

-Once you connected successfully, Please navigate to Source Analyzer to define your Sources.
-As we said before, we are using the XML file present in the local File System as our source definitions.
-So, Please navigate to Source menu, and select the Import from File.. option
+Once you connect successfully, navigate to Source Analyzer to define your Sources.
+As we said before, we use the XML file present in the local File System as our source definitions.
+So, Please navigate to the Source menu, and select the Import from File.. option

-Within Step 2: Under Delimiter section, please select the delimiter
+Within Step 2: Under the Delimiter section, please select the delimiter

 Here, we can edit the Column Name, Data type, Length or Precision, Scale, and Width.
-In general, we don’t do that, but if you want, you can do it.
+We don’t do that, but if you want, you can do it.

 Step 2: Create Target Definition for XML Parser Transformation in Informatica

 Please navigate to Target Designer to define the Target for Informatica XML Parser Transformation.
-In this example, we are using the existing SQL table (Customer Record) as our target definition.
-You can refer to Create Target table using Source Definition to understand the process of creating a target definition
+In this example, we use the existing SQL table (Customer Record) as our target definition.
+You can refer to Create Target table using Source Definition to understand the process of creating a target definition.

-TIP: Please refer Mapping article to understand the procedure to create Mapping
+TIP: Please refer Mapping article to understand the procedure for creating Mapping.

-Step 3(a): Create a XML Parser Transformation in Informatica
+Step 3(a): Create XML Parser Transformation in Informatica

-Once you click on the Create.. option, Create Transformation window will open.
-Please select the XML Parser Transformation from the drop-down list and specify the unique name (XML_ParseCustomer) and click on Create button
+Once you click the Create.. option, the Create Transformation window will open.
+Please select the XML Parser Transformation from the drop-down list and specify the unique name (XML_ParseCustomer) and click on Create button.

-Once you click on the Create.. button, a new window called Import XML Definition will be opened as shown below.
-Here, you have to specify the XSD or XML definition for this XML file.
+Once you click the Create.. button, a new window called Import XML Definition will be opened, as shown below.
+Here, you must specify the XSD or XML definition for this XML file.

-- Local File: If the file is a local file system, then select this option.
+- Local File: Select this option if the file is a local file system.

-- URL: Select the file at particular URL
+- URL: Select the file at a particular URL.

-- Non-XML Targets: If the source is a Non-XML file, and if it is present in the Informatica Target definition
+- Non-XML Targets: If the source is a Non-XML file and is present in the Target definition.

 Please select the CustomerXSD.xml file from your local file system and click the Open button.

-If you select Yes from the above screenshot then the following window opens.
-Change XML Views Creation and naming Option will be displayed.
+If you select Yes from the above screenshot, the following window opens.
+Change XML Views Creation and naming Options will be displayed.
 Please change the options as per your requirements.

 It will open an XML wizard.
 Click Next button